 - Confidence in performing solo and chamber ensemble repertoire

 We would like to extend an invitation to any high school musicians who are current participants in Colorado All-State or the University of Colorado High School Honor Band for this academic year.
 If you are a member of either of these select groups, you will receive a $150 credit toward your registration fee.
 In order to redeem this credit, please use the discount code provided to you at the Honor Band Festival.
 All-State musicians should email us with proof of participation to receive your discount code.
-If you register for the Academy before the Honor Band Festival, we will apply the $150 discount to your registration after the festival has ended.
+If you register for the Academy before either of these festivals, we will apply the $150 discount to your registration after the festival has ended.

 For the High School Summer Music Academy of 2020, we are excited to announce that we will be offering scholarship assistance to help select students of financial need attend the high school academy.
 In order to be considered for scholarship assistance, please fill out the form below and return the completed form along with a brief essay telling us about yourself, your need for financial assistance, and how you could benefit from attendance at the High School Summer Music Academy.
 Instead of mailing or emailing the completed form, you may complete the Google form below.
 The completed form and essay are due March 1, and awardees will be notified by April 1.
 Financial need will be taken into account when reviewing applications, and scholarships will be awarded as funds allow.

 There is also a separate scholarship for students attending the Summer Piano Academy.
 Find more information on the scholarship here.